alallier/reload/MIGRATION_GUIDE.md

           }
         }
         ```
 * Reload no longer supports Node versions 4, 5, and 6.
-Please upgrade your node versions to continue using Reload.
+Please upgrade your node version to continue using Reload.

 ## Version 1.x -> 2.x